mitchellkrogza/Travis-CI-Nginx-for-Testing-Nginx-Configuration/README.md

 If you pulled all your hair out already trying to get this all to work with Travis CI then you have landed in the right repository.

 Travis CI does not come with Nginx pre-installed so the install needs to be scripted to tell Travis CI what to do.
-This script takes care of installing a stable build of nginx including nginx-extras.
+This script takes care of installing the latest stable build of nginx including nginx-extras from the repository ppa:nginx/stable.

 If you don't even know what the heck Travis CI is read here - https://travis-ci.org/